What is Academic Suspension?

 Students who would like to return to TWU after suspension will need to contact the Coordinator of Academic Transitions to schedule a Suspension Recovery meeting with the Director of Academic Advising.

-Returning students should also do the following prior to being reinstated:
+Returning students should also do the following prior to setting up a meeting and being reinstated:

 - Send all updated transcripts to TWU prior to your Suspension Recovery meeting